-If you like pumpkin spice lattes, pumpkin spice syrup is SUPER CONVENIENT: just adding a few spoonfuls turns any beverage into a pumpkin spice drink worthy of the most popular café.
+If you like pumpkin spice lattes, this sugar free pumpkin spice syrup is SUPER CONVENIENT: just add a few spoonfuls to turn any beverage into a pumpkin spice drink worthy of the most popular café.

 My problem with store-bought syrup is that they usually contain a lot of sugar.
 And most of the time, the other ingredients in the list don’t look so nutritional either…

 Fortunately, it’s very easy to make pumpkin spice syrup at home.